wso2-attic/choreo-cli/docs/reference.md

 #### Synopsis

 Show logs of a deployed application.
+Maximum number of log lines which can be shown is 500.
+If the number of log lines is not specified 50 lines is shown by default.

 ```
 application logs show APP_ID